NBKRedSpy/CardSurvival-Localization/README.md

 ## Observations From Current Mods

 * There might be duplicate translations for the same key.
 This is most likely an oversight.
 Translate the text and pick the best one, removing the others.
 They can be left in the file, but the Mod Loader will pick one and ignore the rest.
 This issue will show up in the errors section of the output.

 * There might be entries that are from the base game, which can be removed.
 These will often show up as having an English translation already.
 They can be left in as the loader will ignore them, but it makes the translation file cleaner if they are removed.

 * Some mods will have no LocalizationKey at all and only Default Text.
 This tool will generate a localization key and change the mod's .json files to use that new key.

 * Some mods include DLL's.
-This is not handled by this too.
-These DLL's may either create cards with no LocalizationKeys set or may do hard coded text compares with a Card or Action's DefaultText.
-Additionally they may reference card text from other mods.
-This must be handled manually.
+This is not handled by this tool.
+These DLL's may create cards with no LocalizationKeys set and may do hard coded text compares with a Card or Action's DefaultText.
+Additionally, the code may reference card text from other mods.
+This must be handled manually in the code.
 A useful tool is https://github.com/NBKRedSpy/CardSurvival-LocalizationStringUtility, which creates keys that are compatible with this tool.

 # Command Line Parameters
 |Arguments|Description|